chriskrycho/v5.chriskrycho.com/site/journal/2020/How I Publish This Site.md

 - As will become clear in the *next* section, I have spent a… *non-trivial*… amount of money on writing applications over the last decade.

-In general, I’m not opposed to paying for good services, but if there is a good service with a freemium model and I fit comfortable in the free tier, I’m happy to take advantage of it.
+In general, I’m not opposed to paying for good services—actually, very much to the contrary!—but if there is a good service with a freemium model and I fit comfortable in the free tier, I’m happy to use it.

 [hack]: https://sourcefoundry.org/hack/
 [sabon]: https://www.fonts.com/font/linotype/sabon